TheAyoKhan/dictionary-app/README.md

 # What is this?

-This is a Dictionary Project I've created using React + Typescript.
-I wanted to test my proficiency in the two, and to use the Clean Architecture methodology in the creation.
+This is a Dictionary Project I've created using Preact + Typescript.
+I wanted to test my proficiency in the React and Typescript, and to use the Clean Architecture methodology at the same time.

 # Where is this hosted?